algorealmInc/SwarmNL/README.md

     let local_storage = Arc::new(Mutex::new(LocalStorage));

     // Configure node for replication, we will be using an eventual consistency model here.
-    // If we will be replication, our consistency model MUST be set to EVENTUAL. let repl_config = ReplNetworkConfig::Custom {
+    // If we will be sharding data, our consistency model MUST be set to EVENTUAL. let repl_config = ReplNetworkConfig::Custom {
         queue_length: 150,
         expiry_time: Some(10),